npmcdn-to-unpkg-bot/monks.co/jekyll/_includes/resume.md

 ### GIFBOOTH

-GIFBOOTH provides animated gif photobooths at events like New York Fashion Week for brands like Red Bull, Neimann Marcus, and Jill Stewart.
+GIFBOOTH provides animated gif photobooths at events for brands like Red Bull, Neimann Marcus, and New York Fashion Week.

-I built the server-side database and transcoding infrastructure, which scales to handle huge spikes in traffic.
+I built the server-side database and transcoding system, which scales to handle huge spikes in traffic.
 I also built the single-page web application.

 ### SAIC BFA

 I have a BFA in Art and Technology from the School of the Art Institute of Chicago.
-I took classes ranging from *Algorithms & Artificial Intelligence* and *Human Computer Interaction* to *Programming for Drawing*, *Data Visualisation*, and *Realtime Systems*.
+I took classes ranging from *Algorithms & Artificial Intelligence* and *Human Computer Interaction* to *Programming for Drawing*, *Data Visualisation*, and *Networked Objects*.